CLSherrod/clsherrod.github.io/_posts/_poems/2024-07-09-insomniac's-solitude.md

 ---
 title: Insomniac's Solitude
 date: 2024-07-09T16:22:02.149Z
-categories: Poem
+categories:
+- Poems
-tags: null
+tags:
+- quietness
 permalink: insomniac-solitude
 published: true
-comments: false
+comments: true
 excerpt: Why I like the quietness of being an insomiac.
-draft: false
 ---
 I've been have quite a bit of insomnia lately.
 Last night I wrote a poetry line.
 I can't write in the middle of the night.
 I'm awake but not enough to understand spoken words or write.
 I usual listen to sleep music and read.